Statistikk innhold

 Completion rates of students in higher education

-The statistics on completion rates in higher education is based on a cohort of new students or those who have completed an education at a certain level in a given year, who are followed to see how they have moved through the education system until completed education.
+The statistics on completion rates in higher education are based on a cohort of new students or those who have completed an education at a certain level in a given year.
+These students are then tracked to see how they progress through the education system until they complete their studies.

 • Completion rates for new entrants